leonletto/ca-for-labs/README.md

 ## Features:
 * Create your own CA for your environment
-* Issue certificates for your environment
+* Issue server certificates for your environment
+  * Creates PEM and PFX certificates
 * Revoke certificates for your environment
 * Create a certificate revocation list (CRL) for your environment